 Estate Planning in Washington

-The term “estate planning” covers a wide spectrum of legal and personal considerations, although the goal with every estate plan is to ensure that your wishes are carried out and your assets pass to the appropriate individuals or organizations after your death.
-While none of us enjoy confronting our own mortality, planning for when you are no longer here often eliminates a lot of the anxiety around this eventuality.
+The term “estate planning” covers a wide spectrum of legal and personal considerations, although the goal with estate planning is to ensure that your wishes are carried out and your assets pass to the appropriate individuals or organizations after your death.
+While none of us enjoy thinking about estate planning and confronting our own mortality, planning for when you are no longer here often eliminates a lot of the anxiety around this eventuality.

 Wills in Washington

 The most familiar aspect of estate planning is definitely the will.
 In the simplest terms a will is a document that explains your wishes for the distribution of your assets at the time of your death.
 Wills can range from a simple handwritten statement to very complex legal documents depending on the nature of the assets and the people involved.

 Trusts are legal entities you can create to protect all or some of your assets either during or after your life.
 By placing your assets in a trust you may be able to control who has access to those assets after your death, you may also be able to benefit from certain tax reduction strategies and can control how the assets are used by the trust’s beneficiaries.

 The laws governing trusts in Washington state we drastically changed in 2012.
 If you have a trust or administer a trust that was created before 2012 and have not met with an attorney since the laws changed, we strongly encourage you to contact our office to understand how the changes in the law affect your particular situation.

 Medical Planning in Washington